makeabilitylab/physcomp/cpx/index.md

 Welcome!
 These tutorials are designed to be completed **in order**.

+{: .note }
+We've written these CPX tutorials assuming you have limited background in circuits and/or programming.
+If these concepts are new to you, these tutorials are likely a great place to start before diving into our series on [Intro to Electronics](../electronics/) and [Intro to Arduino](../arduino/).

 ## [Lesson 1: Introduction to the CPX and MakeCode](cpx.md)

 In [this lesson](cpx.md), you'll learn about the Circuit Playground Express (CPX), how it differs from and relates to the Arduino platform, and how to program the board.